Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Conclusion

 In addition to intermittency and heavy-tailed statistics, the velocity increments exhibit a systematic negative skewness at small and large separations.
 By analogy with hydrodynamic turbulence, such an asymmetry is classically interpreted as the statistical signature of a forward cascade, since Kolmogorov’s 4/5 law directly implies a negative non-absolute third-order longitudinal moment, $\langle (\delta_\ell v_L)^3 \rangle < 0$, in the inertial range \citep{Frisch1995}.
-In incompressible fluids, this property reflects the asymmetric role of nonlinear advection, which preferentially amplifies compressive velocity gradients and leads to the steepening of negative increments.
+In incompressible fluids, this property reflects the asymmetric role of non-linear advection, which preferentially amplifies compressive velocity gradients and leads to the steepening of negative increments.
 In the present case, however, the system is not a collisional fluid and no Navier–Stokes dynamics is involved.
 The observed skewness must therefore be understood within the framework of gravitational instability.
-Large-scale structure formation proceeds through anisotropic collapse along sheets and filaments, producing coherent convergent flows toward overdense nodes and extended evacuating motions within voids.
-Such multi-scale gravitational interactions naturally generate asymmetric velocity gradients, with stronger and more localized convergent motions than divergent ones.
-From a purely statistical standpoint, the persistence of a negative third-order moment across scales may thus signal the existence of a gravitational analogue to Kolmogorov’s 4/5 law — not in the sense of a conservative hydrodynamic energy flux, but as an emergent constraint relating third-order velocity increments to the scale-dependent transfer of gravitationally induced kinetic energy.
-Establishing such a relation rigorously would require direct measurement of the third-order structure function and careful assessment of reconstruction effects, but the observed skewness is consistent with the hypothesis that gravitational clustering induces a cascade-like organisation of velocity fluctuations across cosmic scales.
+Large-scale structure formation proceeds through anisotropic collapse along sheets and filaments, producing coherent convergent flows towards overdense nodes and extended evacuating motions within voids.
+Such multiscale gravitational interactions naturally generate asymmetric velocity gradients, with stronger and more spatially localised convergent motions than divergent ones.
+From a statistical perspective, the persistence of a negative third-order moment across scales may hint at the existence of a gravitational analogue of Kolmogorov’s 4/5 law---not in the sense of a conservative hydrodynamic energy flux, but as an emergent constraint relating third-order velocity increments to the scale-dependent transfer of gravitationally induced kinetic energy.
+Establishing such a relation rigorously would require direct measurement of the third-order structure function and careful assessment of reconstruction effects, but the observed skewness is compatible with the hypothesis that gravitational clustering induces a cascade-like organisation of velocity fluctuations across cosmic scales.